-Malcolm Hunter is the product the Ottawa Ski Club (which claimed to be the largest ski club in the world with 14,000 members in the late sixties).
+Malcolm Hunter is a product of the Ottawa Ski Club (which claimed to be the largest ski club in the world with 14,000 members in the late 1960s).
 Malcolm began skiing at the age of seven and has skied in the Gatineau area for over 60 years.
-From his first time skiing with his dad to Keogan’s Lodge, then proceeding through the Ottawa Ski Club’s instruction program, Malcolm went on to become a midget racer, winning both the Slalom and Alpine Division Midget championships in 1962.
+From his first time skiing with his dad to Keogan’s Lodge, then proceeding through the Ottawa ski club’s instruction program, Malcolm went on to become a ski racer, winning both the slalom and alpine division championships in 1962.

-At 15, Malcolm combined his love of the woods with being an endurance athlete, and became a full-time x-county racer.
-By the age of 18, he had won both the Junior and Senior national championships, progressing the next year to achieving 19th place at the Junior World Championships, and then 41th place in the World Nordic Championships.
-By 1972, he was top Canadian at the Winter Olympics in Sapporo, Japan.
+At 15, Malcolm combined his love of the woods with being an endurance athlete, and became a full-time cross country ski racer.
+By 18, he had won both the junior and senior national championships, progressing the next year to achieving 19th place at the world junior championships, and then 41st place at the world nordic championships.
+By 1972, he was top Canadian at the Olympics in Sapporo, Japan.

-In 1973, Malcolm took up coaching fulltime, and for the next four years coached divisional teams in the National Capital Region and in Southern Ontario and was also involved in the TEST ski programs, helping many athletes achieve national championship status.
+In 1973, Malcolm took up coaching full time, and for the next four years coached divisional teams in the national capital region in southern Ontario and was also involved in the TEST ski programs, helping many athletes achieve national championship status.

-After becoming a Chartered Accountant and starting on a business career, Malcolm surprisingly became the Executive Director for Cross-Country Canada which at that time was financially compromised.
+After becoming a chartered accountant and starting on a business career, Malcolm took the role of executive director for Cross-Country Canada which, at that time, was financially compromised.
 Under his reign, the national program developed significantly leading up to the 1988 Olympics in Calgary.

 Malcolm left Cross-Country Canada in 1990 only to return in 1994.
 It was a difficult time for sport organizations due to dwindling government support.
-Fortunately, the team re-established a National Junior team that included future Canadian Olympic medal winners, Beckie Scott, Sara Renner and Chandra Crawford.
-In addition, Cross-Country Canada transferred their National Office to Canmore, Alberta, home of the cross-country events in the 1988 Winter Olympics held in Calgary.
+Fortunately, the team re-established a national junior program that included future Canadian Olympic medal winners Beckie Scott, Sara Renner and Chandra Crawford.
+In addition, Cross-Country Canada transferred their national office to Canmore, Alberta, home of the cross-country events in the 1988 Winter Olympics held in Calgary.

-Malcolm currently resides part-time in Gatineau where he continues to explore his passion for x-country skiing which will always be a central point in Malcolm’s life.
+Malcolm resides part-time in Gatineau where he continues to explore his passion for cross country skiing which will always be a central point in his life.

-Over 25 years of service with CSA-Cross Country Canada in various capacities including 2 times as Executive Director.
+- Over 25 years of service with Cross Country Canada in various capacities including twice as executive director.

-Author of “100 Years Cross Country Skiing in Gatineau”.
+- Author of “The Trail Beckons 100 Years of Cross-Country Skiing in the Gatineau”.